rawnl/GestionLapins/README.md

 # GestionLapins
 In order for this to work you need to add mysql java connector.
-The one used in this repos is :
+The one used in this repo is :

 [mysql-connector-java-8.0.22.jar](https://dev.mysql.com/downloads/connector/j/)